 Yes, there are a great many issues that need addressing but every so often it’s good to stop and take stock of how far Indigenous relations have come on the part of governments, organizations and individuals.
-Every day I meet multiples of people who want to learn, improve, and contribute.
-In fact at the time of publishing this article there have been over 574,000 visitors to the blog this year.
+Every day I meet multiple people who want to learn, improve, and contribute.
+In fact, at the time of publishing this article, there are over 140,000 visitors to the blog every month.

 It is sometimes not easy to determine on whose territory or traditional land you are standing and we receive frequent requests to provide the information.
 While we wholeheartedly endorse and encourage the formal recognition of traditional and/or treaty lands, we also believe that doing the research necessary to find the answer is part of the awareness continuum.
 Learning about the Indigenous Peoples in your area of interest will enhance your understanding.
-If we were to provide the answer then the action of acknowledgment would be degraded to mere lip service, or something done for appearances sake.
+If we were to provide the answer then the action of acknowledgement would be degraded to mere lip service or something which is done for appearance's sake.

 But, we want to support your research so have done some ourselves in order to provide some resources to help you with your Indigenous protocol research.

 We suggest you find the nearest Friendship Centre and ask them.
 Here’s the link to the National Association of Friendship Centres which links 118 Friendship Centres plus seven provincial and territorial associations.